 In many cases where water supply lines need to be repiped, the resultant increase in pressure can be noticeably strong, so be aware of this before cranking your shower to maximum after the job’s been completed.

 Assuming you’ve followed the third step and had a pressure regulator installed, it’s worth the time to inspect the regulator’s settings.
 If the pressure regulator setting is configured properly yet water pressure remains low, the regulator itself may be worn out or faulty.
 Have it replaced for a cost-effective solution.

 If the pressure regulator setting is not configured for normal pressure levels (i.e. too low), simply adjust the setting and inspect via your faucets or showerhead.
 In most cases, this is all that’s needed for a quick and effective fix.

-No matter whether you require a quick fix or a complete water system replacement, get in touch with the friendly plumbers at Endeavour Plumbing today for professional solutions that will make morning showers great again.
+No matter whether you require a quick fix or a complete water system replacement, get in touch with the friendly plumber in Melbourne for professional solutions that will make morning showers great again.

 For reliable Plumber in Hawthorn, Plumber in Malvern East, and Plumber in Malvern, look no further.
 Our experienced team is ready to handle all your plumbing needs efficiently and effectively.
 Trust us for all your plumbing emergencies and installations in these areas.